2026 Tours

 Tour along Park Loop Road and see: Sand Beach and Thunder Hole – where the waves crashing against the hollow rocks sounds like thunderclaps, Otter Cliff for wonderful views, continuing to the summit of Cadillac Mountain – the highest of Mount Desert’s seventeen peaks – for spectacular views of the surrounding mountains, and the bays and islands beyond.

-You’ll attend the 78th Annual Maine Lobster Festival along the Rockland harborfront where lobster is king!
+You’ll attend the 79th Annual Maine Lobster Festival along the Rockland harborfront where lobster is king!
 Feasting and festivities include music and entertainment and of course – feasting on hot Maine lobster and other Maine delicacies such as blueberry pie, fried clams, shrimp cocktail, steamed mussels!
 At years past festivals, nearly 8 tons of lobster was prepared in the world’s largest lobster cooker – plus many other seafood and non-seafood items for lunch on your own today.
 Rockland is the entry point to Penobscot Bay, perhaps the most scenic body of water on the eastern seaboard.
 There is a wonderful boardwalk surrounding the park so you can sit back and enjoy the festivities and ocean breezes!
 Or explore Rockland’s Main Street with art galleries and shops just steps from the gate.

-Freeport & LL Bean Store
+Freeport and shopping at LL Bean Store

 Experience why Freeport is New England’s favorite shopping destination.
 Located on the shores of Casco Bay, Freeport is world-famous for hundreds of brand-name outlets and local boutiques housed in charming brick buildings, some dating back as far as the 18th century.
 Rich in history, nature and the arts, you’ll come to shop and stay to play.